 Some New Zealanders are defined as Eligible New Zealand Citizens, also known as Protected Special Category Visa holders.
 This group of New Zealanders do not need to apply for a permanent visa if they wish to apply for Australian citizenship.
 These New Zealanders are also able to receive Centrelink payments.
 However, technically under migration law, they are still deemed temporary residents, but under citizenship law they are considered permanent residents which is where a lot of the confusion happens!

 The challenge for many of us as New Zealanders who came to live in Australia after the 26th February is accessing citizenship so that we can secure our future, our investments and our families.

-RRV is a visa that can only be applied for by a current or past Permanent Residents.
+RRV is a VISA that can only be applied for by current or past Permanent Residents.

 The Subclass 189 visa contains a New Zealand stream and it is available to certain New Zealanders who meet the criteria.

 Skilled VISA (exemption)

 The Subclass 189 visa contains a special exemption that can be applied for by single parents who are unable to leave Australia for specified reasons.

 The Subclass 802 visa is used by permanent visa holders to sponsor a family member who is their child.
 Age and criteria restrictions apply.